scalar-labs/helm-charts/docs/getting-started-monitoring.md

        * If you want to customize the Prometheus Operator deployment by using Helm Charts, you'll need to set the following configurations to monitor Scalar products:
            * Set `serviceMonitorSelectorNilUsesHelmValues` and `ruleSelectorNilUsesHelmValues` to `false` (`true` by default) so that Prometheus Operator can detect `ServiceMonitor` and `PrometheusRule` for Scalar products.

-       * If you use Scalar Manager, you need to set the following configurations to support Scalar Manager to collect CPU and memory resources.
+       * If you want to use Scalar Manager, you'll need to set the following configurations to enable Scalar Manager to collect CPU and memory resources:
-           * The `kubeStateMetrics.enabled`, `nodeExporter.enabled`, and `kubelet.enabled` must be set to `true`.
+           * Set `kubeStateMetrics.enabled`, `nodeExporter.enabled`, and `kubelet.enabled` to `true`.

 ## Step 3.
 Deploy `kube-prometheus-stack`